 One of my coping mechanisms when stressed or depressed is to throw myself headlong into writing.
 This is hilarious, of course, since writing inevitably leads to more stress and depression.
-Ah, the joyous writerly feedback loop!
+Ah, the joys of a writerly feedback loop!
 Anyway, here we are, just on the other side of 2020, which produced more stress and depression than any single year in most of our lifetimes.
-In my case this translated, despite a nearly constant urge to quit, into a metric fuck-ton of writing.
+In my case, this translated, despite a nearly constant urge to quit, into a metric fuck-ton of writing.
 Among other projects, I worked on a new novel last year, and completed the first draft on New Year’s Eve.
 For all the usual fits and starts and frustrations of the process, I found it an essential, sustaining project during a time of smothering uncertainty.

 As you can imagine, a novel of this nature needs a soundtrack.
-In my case, this soundtrack generally consisted of randomizing all the songs in my Google Play library…er, I guess it’s now my fucking YouTube Music library.
+For me, this soundtrack generally consisted of randomizing all the songs in my Google Play library…er, I guess it’s now my fucking YouTube Music library.
 (Google, why hast thou forsaken me?)
 Some of these tunes have lingered on my playlists since the 1980s, when formative influences like Devo, Fishbone, and Oingo Boingo lodged themselves permanently into my musical DNA.
 But I’m always searching for new music, or at least music that’s new to me.
 The novel gave me some added incentive, so here are some of the albums I discovered in 2020 during my quarantine scribbles.

 Sylvia’s Taco Salad, The Luncheon (2019).
 I’ve got to start with The Luncheon, because if not for this album, I probably wouldn’t have written this post.
 Early in the pandemic, the man behind this album, John Baxter, reached out to me to gift it to me via Bandcamp.
 (Speaking of which, Bandcamp is the place to buy indie music on the internet, and I’ve been kind of hooked on it ever since this introduction.)
-Based on previous posts about music, John thought this would be my kind of thing — and oh, was he right.
+Based on previous posts about music, John thought this would be my kind of thing—and oh, was he right.
 The Luncheon is a raw, inventive grab-bag of postmodern studio oddities that feels like a collection of hidden interstitial tracks that might have glued together an early Secret Chiefs 3 album.
 It’s got everything from sinister ambient rumble (“Comedy Noises”) to upbeat quasi-ska (“Puslinch”) to bizarre dark comic alt-rock (“Bear with Us”) to zany dark circus antics (“Night of the Scooty Fluff,” which feels like the Aquabats and Darth Vegas fell into a blender).
 It has a brash, quirky sense of humor, and every track invents its own genre.
 A delightfully weird concoction that blends nicely into my stew of influences.
 More, please!